 The water heater should be installed close to the storage tanks and its position chosen with noise, safety and service in mind.
+Make sure the air inlet and fan outlet grilles are clear of obstructions and shrubbery and they are unlikely to be touched by people (especially children).

-It is advisable to install the water heater away from bedroom or living room windows as the system can generate a noise of up to 62dBA, model dependent, (at 3 metres from the water heater) whilst operating.
+It is advisable to install the water heater away from bedroom or living room windows as the system can generate a noise of up to 69dBA (at 3 metres from the water heater) whilst operating.